Aloguinsan

 Festival

 Every June, they celebrate the famous "Kinsan Festival", named after the Dotted Grouper (Epinephelus epistictus), known locally as Kinsan, that is usually abundant in months of May to July.
-The town fiesta is celebrated every 2nd Sunday of June.
+The town fiesta is celebrated every 2nd Sunday of June in honor of St. Raphael the Archangel.
 Interestingly, the saint is sometimes depicted in religious iconography as holding a fish.

-Only Aloguinsan has a titular parish of Saint Raphael the Archangel in the entire Metropolitan Archdiocese of the Most Holy Name of Jesus.
+Only Aloguinsan has a titular parish dedicated to Saint Raphael the Archangel throughout the entire Archdiocese of Cebu.

 Tourism